Deciding How to Treat Fibroids

 - Pressure on the bladder which leads to a constant need to urinate

 - Pain in the back of the legs

 - Pain during sexual intercourse

 - Pressure on the bowel which can lead to constipation and/or bloating

 - An enlarged abdomen which may be mistaken for weight gain or pregnancy

-Also, if you get a chance, browse our website and visit the sections titled Traditional Fibroid Surgeries and The Embolization Solution.
+Also, if you get a chance, browse our website and read about the fibroid treatments we offer and uterine fibroid embolization.
 After reading these sections you should get a better grasp of each procedure.

 If you have any additional questions about fibroids or procedure options, please feel free to contact the Fibroid Treatment Collective at 866-362-6463 and we will be more than happy to help!